twilio/twilio-voice-react-native-app/README.md

 # Twilio Voice React Native Reference App

-This project consists of a backend server and a React Native app that demonstrate best practices for developing a Twilio Programmable Voice application.
+This project consists of a backend server and a React Native app that demonstrate best practices for developing a Twilio Programmable Voice application using the [Twilio Voice React Native SDK](https://github.com/twilio/twilio-voice-react-native)

 ## Features